wolfgames/phenotypes/journey_to_phenotype_skeleon_prompt.md

 13. NEVER add numbering to the array items or narrative descriptions.
 14. NEVER produce anything but the raw JSON array.
 15. **MAINTAIN MAXIMUM STEP COUNT:** The output MUST NOT exceed 16 steps total.
 Consolidate related steps if necessary.
+16. STRICT NODE COUNT ENFORCEMENT: The number of output steps MUST match the number of steps in the input journey, allowing at most ±2 for necessary splits or merges.
+Do NOT add phenotype steps (such as CASE_RESOLUTION, ACCUSATION, DEDUCTION_PUZZLE, etc.) unless they are explicitly present in the input journey.
+Do NOT invent or infer missing case structure.
+Only output nodes that correspond directly to steps in the input journey.
+Graph reachability should only be enforced among the nodes present in the input journey.

 DESCRIPTION REQUIREMENTS:
 1. Focus on WHAT content to present, not HOW to present it.